clappr/clappr-pip/README.md

 # Clappr Picture-In-Picture

 Clappr plugin for adding OS-based picture-in-picture support on both desktop and mobile.
 Currently supports Safari on iOS and macOS, and Chrome on Android, Linux, Windows and macOS.
+A demo is available on https://clappr.github.io/clappr-pip/.

 # Usage